What this means for you

 What is the timeline for the entire Risk MAP project of getting updated flood maps?

-Before the maps become effective, FEMA will publicly release the preliminary Flood Insurance Rate Map (FIRM) for technical review and comments by the community.
+Before the maps become effective, FEMA has publicly released the preliminary Flood Insurance Rate Map (FIRM) for technical review and comments by the community.
 Ward County and the affected jurisdictions have provided input and additional information and are currently waiting for the preliminary maps to be updated based on changes

-We plan to hold three public open house meetings within 60 days of the release of the preliminary maps.
-The dates, times and
+Three public open house meetings were held following the release of the preliminary maps.

 Minot Public Open House: